pingcap/blog/_posts/2016-12-05-Subquery-Optimization-in-TiDB.md

 \\(R\ A^\times\ (\mathcal{G}^1\_FE) = \mathcal{G}\_{A\bigcup \mathrm{attr}(R),F'} (R\ A^{LOJ}\ E) \\) (9)

 Based on the above rules, the correlation among all the SQL subqueries can be removed.
+But the (5), (6), and (7) rules are seldom used because the  the query cost is increased as a result of the rules about common expression.
 Take the following SQL statement as an example:

 ```
 SELECT C_CUSTKEY